 - COVID-19 positive status must not significantly delay transfer to an acute hospital, where it is deemed clinically appropriate.
 The national ambulance service (NAS) and the local receiving hospital must be informed by the LTRCF, in advance of transfer of any COVID-19 positive or suspected COVID-19 resident AND where there is a suspected or confirmed COVID-19 outbreak in the LTRCF. - People with COVID-19 do not require to be hospitalised for the 14 days if they are clinically fit for discharge, if infection was acquired in the LTRCF or if the LTRCF already has cases of COVID-19 and the LTRCF has appropriate facilities and capacity for isolation and can support care. - 3.
 Residents do not require isolation on return to their LTRCF following hospital transfer to facilitate short investigations (e.g., diagnostics, haemodialysis, radiology, outpatient appointment). - 4.
-Residents who do not have significant vaccine protection and have not had COVID-19 in the previous 9 months will need to restrict their movements on return to their LTRCF in the event that an episode of care in an acute hospital results in a longer period of time (12 hours or more) or an overnight stay in the acute hospital. - 5.
-If an episode of care lasts longer than 12 hours but less than 3 days there is no requirement for testing before return to the LTRCF unless the person has new symptoms suggestive of COVID-19.
-This is because the test is not likely to be positive within that time frame even if the person was exposed after arrival at the hospital.
-In such circumstances return to the LTRCF should not be delayed pending a test result however a test should be performed in the LTRCF between day 5 and day 7 after arrival at the hospital if possible. - 6.
-The resident should continue to restrict movement and be monitored closely for symptoms for 14 days after return even if the test at 5 to 7 days is reported as not detected/negative. - 7.
-Residents who have significant vaccine protection or who have had COVID-19 in the previous 9 months will not need to restrict their movements on return to their LTRCF in the event that an episode of care in an acute hospital results in a longer period of time (12 hours or more) or an overnight stay in the acute hospital but should have testing as above.
+Residents who are not fully vaccinated and have not had COVID-19 in the previous 9 months and are absent from the LTRCF for more than 12 hours should be advised to limit their contact with other residents on their return.
+Such non-vaccine protected residents and those who have not had COVID-19 in the previous 9 months should be offered testing between day 5 and day 7 after their return and if they test not-detected and are asymptomatic they may return to normal activities at that time. - 5.
+Residents who are not fully vaccinated or who have had COVID-19 in the previous 9 months will not need either testing or to restrict their movements on return to their LTRCF from an outing or hospital attendance regardless of the duration of the absence unless some significant and unanticipated exposure risk occurred or there is a specific public health or IPC recommendation that requires limitation of movement.